Packing normal maps into sprite sheets

 TexturePacker matches the normal maps and sprites based on the longest common file name part.

-The easiest way is to simply keep everything under the same main folder add this as a smart folder.
-TexturePacker re-creates the sprite and normal map sheet as soon as one of the images changes.
+The simplest approach is to keep everything within the same main folder and add it as a smart folder.
+TexturePacker will automatically regenerate the sprite and normal map sheets whenever any of the images change.

 Overriding auto-detection

-Detecting normal maps is heuristics based.
+Detecting normal maps is heuristic based.
 You can disable it in case it does not work with your normal maps.

-Override settings are available after clicking on Normal maps/show advanced
+Override settings are available after disabling Normal maps/Auto-detect:

 Use the Path filter if you are keeping your normals in separated folders.
 All sprites under a folder path containing the filter expression are treated as normal maps.